redstone-finance/redstone-node/docs/COMPILED_ORACLE_DOCS.md

 Anyone could open a dispute providing he can deposit an initial stake which is proportional to the provider’s deposit.
 There is also a minimum stake value introduced to avoid spamming.
 The challenger stake is locked until the dispute is settled.

 #### 3. Voting
 Jurors vote by staking their tokens either to support or reject the dispute.
-The maximum amount of tokens that could be staked is limited by their an additional parameter called voting capacity (see the challenges section for more details).
+The maximum amount of tokens that could be staked is limited by their an (this sentence makes no sense..) additional parameter called voting capacity (see the challenges section for more details - where is this section? link?).
 Voting lasts until a deadline which is typically a week.

 #### 4. Verdict